RobertL31/fuddly/docs/source/data_model.rst

      ]}

 This data description will enable you to produce data compliant to the specified encoding schemes in a transparent way.
-Additionally, any fuzzing operations (:ref:`tuto:disruptors`) you want to perform on any data parts will be done *before* any encoding takes place.
+Additionally, any fuzzing operations (:ref:`tuto:operators`) you want to perform on any data parts will be done *before* any encoding takes place.

 If you want to perform some fuzzing on the encoding scheme itself you will have first to describe its format.
-Then it boils down to run some generic disruptors on them or some of your own.
+Then it boils down to run some generic operators on them or some of your own.
 However, note that some value types that support encoding (refer to :ref:`vt:value-types`) embed specific test cases on the encoding scheme (which is the case for ``utf-16-le``-encoded strings for instance).